openturns/otfmi/README.rst

     python setup.py install

-On windows, it is possible to avoid resorting to command line interface by using the installer program otfmi-X.X.win32.exe ( X.X is the version number).
+On windows, it is possible to avoid resorting to command line interface by using the installer program otfmi-X.X.win32.exe (where X.X is the version number).

 Manual removal
 --------------